MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/attract-comprehensive-hiring.md

 ## Attract

 The full version of Attract is the choice for medium or large organizations.
-Attrace requires the purchase of five or more licenses through a [Dynamics 365 partner](https://dynamics.microsoft.com/partners/find-a-partner/).
+Attract requires the purchase of five or more licenses through a [Dynamics 365 partner](https://dynamics.microsoft.com/partners/find-a-partner/).
 Attract contains all of the capabilities of Attract Basic, plus these additional features:

 - Job requisition approval flow
 - Organization-level hiring process management